paxosglobal/usdp-contracts/README.md

 ## ABI, Address, and Verification

-The contract abi is in `PAX.abi`.
+The contract abi is in `USDP.abi`.
 It is the abi of the implementation contract.
-Interaction with PAX Standard is done at the address of the proxy at `0x8e870d67f660d95d5be530380d0ec0bd388289e1`.
+Interaction with Pax Dollar is done at the address of the proxy at `0x8e870d67f660d95d5be530380d0ec0bd388289e1`.
 See https://etherscan.io/token/0x8e870d67f660d95d5be530380d0ec0bd388289e1 for live on-chain details, and the section on bytecode verification below.
 See also our independent security audits by [Nomic Labs](https://medium.com/nomic-labs-blog/paxos-standard-pax-audit-report-ca743c9575dc), [ChainSecurity](https://medium.com/chainsecurity/paxos-standard-audit-completed-2e9a0064e8bb), and [Trail of Bits](https://github.com/trailofbits/publications/blob/master/reviews/paxos.pdf).

 ## Contract Specification

-Paxos Standard (PAX) is an ERC20 token that is Centrally Minted and Burned by Paxos, representing the trusted party backing the token with USD.
+Pax Dollar (USDP) is an ERC20 token that is Centrally Minted and Burned by Paxos, representing the trusted party backing the token with USD.

 ### ERC20 Token

-The public interface of PAX Standard is the ERC20 interface specified by [EIP-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
+The public interface of Pax Dollar is the ERC20 interface specified by [EIP-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).

 - `name()`